shred/acme4j/src/doc/docs/usage/order.md

 ## Short-Term Automatic Renewal

-_acme4j_ supports the [ACME STAR](https://tools.ietf.org/html/draft-ietf-acme-star) extension for short-term automatic renewal of certificates.
+_acme4j_ supports [RFC 8739](https://tools.ietf.org/html/rfc8739) for short-term automatic renewal of certificates.

 !!! warning
     The _ACME STAR_ support is experimental.
 There is currently no known ACME server implementing this extension.